OZI-Project/docs/api/spec.rst

       .. versionadded:: 0.1

    .. index:: PKG-INFO; future; metadata
-   .. card:: Provide header content field :term:`metadata` that have yet to be implemented in PKG-INFO payload.
+   .. card:: Provide header content field :term:`metadata` that have yet to be implemented in :term:`extra PKG-INFO` payload.

       .. versionadded:: 0.1